bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

    The **How to Configure SAML 2.0 for Bitrise application** page is displayed.
 It summarizes all the information you need to set up the SAML connection between Bitrise and Okta.![](/img/configure-bitrise-okta-1.jpg)
 3. Copy the **Identity Provider Single Sign-On URL** and paste it in your Bitrise Organization's **SAML SSO provider Single Sign-On URL (SSO URL)**.

-   If you haven't pasted the Certificate into the **SAML SSO provider certificate** field of your Bitrise Organization yet, you can do so now as it is displayed on this page.
+   If you haven't pasted the Certificate's content or uploaded the file itself into the **SAML SSO provider certificate** field of your Bitrise Organization yet, you can do so now as it is displayed on this page.
 4. Click **Configure SSO** on your Bitrise Organization.
 5. Continue with [Authorizing SAML SSO](/team-management/organizations/setting-up-okta-sso-for-bitrise/#authorizing-saml-sso).